The Legend of Zelda (video game): Legacy

 The Legend of Zelda is considered a spiritual forerunner of the modern action role-playing video game (RPG) genre.
 Though it is often not considered part of the genre since it lacked key RPG mechanics such as experience points, it had many features in common with RPGs and served as the template for the action role-playing game genre.
 The game's fantasy setting, musical style and action-adventure gameplay were adopted by many RPGs.
 Its commercial success helped lay the groundwork for involved, non-linear games in fantasy settings, such as those found in successful RPGs, including Crystalis, Soul Blazer, Square's Seiken Densetsu series, Alundra, and Brave Fencer Musashi.
 The popularity of the game also spawned several clones trying to emulate the game.
 Despite this, Miyamoto did not consider Zelda an RPG, but classified Zelda as "a real-time adventure game"; he said he was "not interested in systems where everything in the game is decided by stats and numbers" but what's "important to me is to preserve as much of that 'live' feeling as possible" which he said "action games are better suited in conveying" to players.

 The Legend of Zelda spawned a solitary sequel, many prequels and spin-offs and is one of Nintendo's most popular series.
 It established important characters and environments of the Zelda universe, including Link, Princess Zelda, Ganon, Impa, and the Triforce as the power that binds Hyrule together.
-The overworld theme and distinctive "secret found" jingle have appeared in nearly every subsequent Zelda game.
-The theme has also appeared in various other games featuring references to the Zelda series.